01-edu/public/subjects/corewar/README.md

 The following commands will modify the carry of the process executing them: `ld`, `add`, `sub`, `and`, `or`, `xor`.

-Those commands will set the carry to `true` if the result of their respective operations is `0`, and set it back to `false` otherwise.
+Those commands will set the carry to `true` if the value written in the register is `0`, and set it to `false` otherwise.

 Only one command reads the carry and it's `zjmp`, it will do the jump if the carry is true and will do nothing otherwise.